-Abbriged History of the Sanctuary of Madonna della Corona
+Abridged History of the Sanctuary of Madonna della Corona

 A narrow and treacherous path led to their hermitage.
-Yet, the beauty and the peace of the place kept attracting people and by the second half of the 13th century, there was already a monastery with a chapel where the Madonna of Monte Baldo was venerated.
+Yet, the beauty and the peace of the location kept attracting people and by the second half of the 13th century, there was already a monastery with a chapel where the Madonna of Monte Baldo was venerated.

-In 1522, a miracle, allegedly, happened.
+In 1522, a miracle happened.

-The Pieta is made of stone from South Tyrol, it is 70 cm high, 56 cm wide and 25 cm deep.
-It stands on a pedestal with the inscription: HOC OPUS FECIT FIERI LODOVICUS D CASTROBARCO D 1432 which, according to the supporters of the second version proves that the statue was donated by Ludovico.
+The Pietà is made of stone from South Tyrol, it is 70 cm high, 56 cm wide and 25 cm deep.
+It stands on a pedestal with the inscription HOC OPUS FECIT FIERI LODOVICUS D CASTROBARCO D 1432 which, according to the supporters of the second version proves that the statue was donated by Ludovico.

 In July 1982, Pope John Paul II elevated the sanctuary to a minor basilica.

-It’s interesting to note that the Sanctuary of Madonna della Corona is the end point of the so-called Cammino dei Due Santuari (in English, Path of the Two Sanctuaries).
+It’s interesting to note that the Sanctuary of Madonna della Corona is the end point of the Cammino dei Due Santuari (in English, Path of the Two Sanctuaries).
 The path begins from the Sanctuary of Pieve di Chiampo, crosses seven valleys of the Venetian Pre-Alps and ends at the Sanctuary of Madonna della Corona.
 This pilgrimage takes you through lush forests and fields dotted with small chapels which are a testament to the religious and spiritual traditions and fervour of the locals.

-What to See in the Sanctuary of Madonna della Corona
+What to See in the Sanctuary of Madonna della Corona?

 There are many things to see in the Sanctuary of Madonna della Corona.
 Here is a short list for your convenience:

-3. Stone gallery – a gallery cut in the rock in 1922.
-Whereas before people had to scale down and then up again a steep flight of steps, the gallery nowadays allows them to reach the sanctuary in an easier and safer manner.
+2. Stone gallery – a gallery cut in the rock in 1922.
+Whereas before people had to navigate a steep flight of steps, the gallery nowadays allows them to reach the sanctuary more easily and safely.
 Inside the gallery, you can light a candle and say a prayer.

 The Scala Sancta has been recreated in several places in Italy and the world.
 The Sanctuary of Madonna della Corona houses one such replica.
-Traditionally, the Scala Sancta needs to be scaled by believers on their knees.
+Traditionally, the Scala Sancta needs to be climbed by believers on their knees.
 They also need to stop at each step to say a prayer and reflect on the Passions of Christ.

 8. Stained glass windows inside the church – they are beautiful and represent the mysteries of the Rosary.

-How to Reach the Sanctuary of Madonna della Corona
+How to Reach the Sanctuary of Madonna della Corona?

 There are two main ways to reach the Sanctuary of Madonna della Corona.
 Choosing one over the other will depend on how much time you have on your hands and how physically active you want to be getting there.